colechang/JustRepeat/README.md

 5. The video will automatically replay from the start time when the end time is reached.
 6. To remove a loop, click on the delete button (trash can icon) next to the loop.

-## Dependencies
+## Troubleshooting

-The extension uses the following dependencies:
+If you encounter any issues while using the Just Repeat extension, try the following troubleshooting steps:

+- Make sure you have the latest version of the extension installed.
-- Chrome Extension API
+- Restart Google Chrome and try again.
-- CSS (Cascading Style Sheets)
-- JavaScript
-- HTML
+- Disable any conflicting extensions and see if the issue persists.
+- Clear your browser cache and cookies.
+- If the problem persists, contact our support team at support@justrepeat.com.

+## Known Issues and Limitations

+- The extension may not work properly on certain YouTube pages or when using YouTube in fullscreen mode.
+- Loop accuracy may vary depending on the video and browser performance.
+- The extension is currently available only for Google Chrome.

+## Release Notes

+### Version 1.0.0
+- Initial release of the Just Repeat extension.

+### Version 1.1.0
+- Added support for YouTube playlists.
+- Improved loop playback performance.

+## Privacy Policy

+We take your privacy seriously.
+The Just Repeat extension does not collect any personal information or data from your browsing activity.
+For more details, please read our [Privacy Policy](https://justrepeat.com/privacy).

 ## Contributing

-Contributions to the YouTube Video Looper project are welcome!
+Contributions to the Just Repeat project are welcome!
 If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.
-Please follow the guidelines in the CONTRIBUTING.md file.
+Please follow the guidelines in the [CONTRIBUTING.md](https://github.com/justrepeat/justrepeat/blob/main/CONTRIBUTING.md) file.

 ## License

 This project is licensed under the [MIT License](LICENSE).

+## Acknowledgements

+I would like to express our gratitude to the following projects and resources that have contributed to the development of the Just Repeat extension:

+Your feedback and support are greatly appreciated.
+Thank you for using Just Repeat!